wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/create-to-earn/README.md

 # Wormhole Tutorial Program 🪐

-Congratulations to all participants of the Encode x Wormhole Hackathon 2024! 🎉
+Congratulations to all our dear Hackathon participants 🎉

 Your incredible projects and dedication have truly impressed us.
-As a token of appreciation and to encourage knowledge sharing within our community, we're excited to introduce the **Wormhole Blockchain Tutorial Program**.
+As a token of appreciation and to encourage knowledge sharing within our community, we're excited to introduce the **Wormhole Tutorial Program**.

 ## Earn Additional Prizes! 💸